 The couple invited her to join them for dinner at the Palatine Hill — her old haunt with Garcia.
 Over pasta, she admitted, “It’s been lonely, then I feel like a third wheel around you lovebirds.”

 “We have lots of time for you,” Harry reassured her.
 “Lucky and I will be together forever, ’till death do us part.’”
 He winked at Lucky, who teased him back with a frown.

-As they were finishing, the waiter brought their take-out order for the boys.
+In a bag, the waiter brought their take-out order for the boys.
 Harry scrutinized the bill.
-“They get food here often?”
 He showed them a scrawled note on the receipt: “Hi to Charlie from Nancy.”

-Lucky pushed her to go shopping in San Francisco.
-“Some new clothes, do a mani-pedi, visit my hairdresser, get your face done at Rucci’s, my guy there can help you find your look.
+“They get food here often,” Lucky said.
+“Hey Shelly, what do you think?
+Before I leave town, let’s go shopping in SF.
+I need new clothes, we can do a mani-pedi, get your face done at Rucci’s, my guy there can help you find your look.
 You are so pretty in a healthy way.”

 “I’ll think about it,” Shelly said.